strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 node auth-server/server/scripts/setup-db.js
 ```

-Take a look at your MySQL database.
-You should see the following tables:
+The following tables should be created in your MySQL database:

 - OAuthAccessToken
 - OAuthAuthorizationCode